syohex/byzanz-window/README.md

 This is Go port of [byzanz_window.py](https://gist.github.com/noamraph/8348560).
 It is very nice python script however it does not work with Python 3.4.
 So I port it in Go language.
+I test on XFce4 and LUbuntu.
+If byzanz-window does not work on your platform please report me via github issue.

 ## Installation